UTSAVS26/cognicore-ai/docs/source/getting_started.rst

    You: What is 256 divided by 8?
    Cogni: 256 divided by 8 is 32.0.

-Congratulations, you have successfully built and run your first agent with CogniCore!
+Congratulations, you have successfully built and run your first agent with CogniCoreAI!

 Next Steps
 ----------